leikareipa/rallysported-frontend/README.md

 `Note!` The master branch currently contains an on-going rewrite of sections of the codebase, and may be considered unstable for the time being.
 The rewrite begins with commit f6acac08822a17540407af8998b67537bbd154d0.

 # RallySportED-js
-A version of [RallySportED](../../../rallysported)'s track editor for browsers, written in JavaScript.
+A version of [RallySportED](https://github.com/leikareipa/rallysported/)'s track editor for browsers, written in JavaScript.
 You should find it capable of running in a modern browser on a desktop system.
 (Mobile support is on the cards but not yet available.)

-You can find more information about RallySportED in general, including more technically-oriented documentation, in [RallySportED's umbrella repo](../../../rallysported).
+You can find more information about RallySportED in general, including more technically-oriented documentation, in [RallySportED's umbrella repo](https://github.com/leikareipa/rallysported/).

-A live page of RallySportED-js is available [here](http://tarpeeksihyvaesoft.com/rallysported/).
+A live page running RallySportED-js is available [here](http://tarpeeksihyvaesoft.com/rallysported/) - it loads up a track in your browser for local editing.
+Alternately, you can check out [this version](http://tarpeeksihyvaesoft.com/rallysported/?shared=xcrbdyb), which demonstrates shared editing - changes you make to the track are dynamically sent to the server and broadcast to others viewing the page, and vice versa.
+(Note that the shared version is publically available but generally uncurated.
+I encourage users' creativity, but can't guarantee that the content they produce is at all times appropriate for all occasions.)

 ### Features!
 - Edit Rally-Sport's tracks in your browser!